-1 2 e.
-Construction plans and specifications for all proposed stormwater management facilities, including design details for outlet control structures 3 4 f.
-Stormwater runoff volume and rate analyses for the 2-, 10-, and 100-year 24-hour critical events, existing and proposed conditions, using Atlas 14 nested distribution 5 6 g.
-All hydrologic, water quality, and hydraulic computations completed to design the proposed stormwater management facilities 7 h.
-Narrative addressing incorporation of retention BMPs 8 9 10 i.
-Platting or easement documents showing sufficient drainage and ponding/flowage easements over hydrologic features, such as floodplains, storm sewers, ponds, ditches, swales, wetlands, and waterways, if required by the municipality with jurisdiction 11 j.
-Documentation of the project's NPDES Construction Stormwater Permit status, if applicable 12 13 k.
-If a stormwater harvest and reuse practice is proposed to meet applicable requirements, submission of 14 15 iv . an analysis using a stormwater reuse calculator or equivalent methodology approved by the District engineer; 16 V . documentation of the adequacy of soils, storage capacity, and delivery systems; 17 Vi . delineation of green space area to be irrigated, if applicable; and 18 19 vii a detailed irrigation or usage plan showing compliance with the District volume-retention requirements.
-20 6.5 21 22 5.6 Documentation that the applicant holds the legal rights necessary to discharge to any off-site stormwater facility/facilities used for compliance and that the facility/facilities are subject to a maintenance document satisfying the requirements of this rule 23 6.5 5.7 A maintenance plan and applicable maintenance agreements 24 6.5 25 26 5.8 Construction plans and specifications certifying construction on the steep slope by a registered professional engineer.
-The certification must indicate that the slope is suitable to withstand proposed construction.
-27 7 R ile G: Water Appropriations Rule (Reserved)
+- e.
+Construction plans and specifications for all proposed stormwater management facilities, including design details for outlet control structures - f.
+Stormwater runoff volume and rate analyses for the 2-, 10-, and 100-year 24-hour critical events, existing and proposed conditions, using Atlas 14 nested distribution - g.
+All hydrologic, water quality, and hydraulic computations completed to design the proposed stormwater management facilities - 7 h.
+Narrative addressing incorporation of retention BMPs

+- 8 i.
+Platting or easement documents showing sufficient drainage and ponding/flowage easements 9 over hydrologic features, such as floodplains, storm sewers, ponds, ditches, swales, wetlands, 10 and waterways, if required by the municipality with jurisdiction - j.
+Documentation of the project's NPDES Construction Stormwater Permit status, if applicable - k.
+If a stormwater harvest and reuse practice is proposed to meet applicable requirements, submission of - iv. an analysis using a stormwater reuse calculator or equivalent methodology approved by the District engineer; - v. documentation of the adequacy of soils, storage capacity, and delivery systems; - vi. delineation of green space area to be irrigated, if applicable; and - vii. a detailed irrigation or usage plan showing compliance with the District volume-retention requirements. - 20 6.5.6 Documentation that the applicant holds the legal rights necessary to discharge to any off-site 21 stormwater facility/facilities used for compliance and that the facility/facilities are subject to a 22 maintenance document satisfying the requirements of this rule - 23 6.5.7 A maintenance plan and applicable maintenance agreements - 24 6.5.8 Construction plans and specifications certifying construction on the steep slope by a registered 25 professional engineer.
+The certification must indicate that the slope is suitable to withstand 26 proposed construction.

+1 7 Rule G: Water Appropriations Rule (Reserved)

-- 1 9 Rule H: Water Crossing Rule (Reserved) - 2
+1 8 Rule H: Water Crossing Rule (Reserved)

-1 Figure 1 Lower Minnesota River Watershed District-High Value Resources Area Overlay District Map
+1 Figure 1 Lower Minnesota River V Watershed District- -High Value I Resources Area ( Overlay District Map